AkankshaNarula/YourDoc/README.md

 The image shows three examples of the U-Net's segmentation capabilities

-Our U-Net implementation successfully segments pneumonia regions with high accuracy, providing radiologists with precise visualization of affected areas.
+The U-Net implementation successfully segments pneumonia regions with high accuracy, providing radiologists with precise visualization of affected areas.
 The model demonstrated robust performance across various chest X-ray images, including those with different levels of disease severity and image quality variations.

 ### DeepLabV3 Model for Tuberculosis Segmentation

 DeepLabV3 represents a state-of-the-art architecture for semantic image segmentation that leverages atrous (dilated) convolutions and spatial pyramid pooling to effectively capture multi-scale contextual information.
-Our implementation employs a ResNet-101 backbone pre-trained on ImageNet, which we fine-tuned specifically for tuberculosis detection in chest X-rays.
+The implementation employs a ResNet-101 backbone pre-trained on ImageNet, which we fine-tuned specifically for tuberculosis detection in chest X-rays.

 #### DeepLabV3 Loss Curve
 ![DeepLabV3 Loss Curve](assets/tb1.png)